hch12907/wiz/README.md

 # Wiz
 [![Build Status](https://travis-ci.org/hch12907/wiz.svg?branch=master)](https://travis-ci.org/hch12907/wiz)

-> Wiz is a package installer/manager and launcher for Windows, written in Pure Rust (no binding and such).
+> Wiz is a package installer/manager and launcher for Windows, written in Pure Rust (with few bindings).

-Wiz started out as a command-line tool aiming to make installing libraries easier and simpler.
+Wiz started out as a command-line tool aiming to make installing libraries and binaries with ease.

 ## Installation
 The Wiz project maintains multiple types of releases: